cmrc23/ComangliaComs/cfg/README.txt

+Customised config, for use with my personal mod list (https://gamebanana.com/collections/71019)

+Focus is on a medium-low spec cartoon look, with enhanced sound and animations.
+Intended for Linux

+Below is original Comanglia readme for reference.

 I left a lot of settings that I believe to be entirely or almost completely user preference commented out.
 Hopefully this file can help you find what you may want/need to change.